veerprakash28/covvalent/README.md

 # Functions:

-• Fetches all products with category-wise filtering\n
+• Fetches all products with category-wise filtering<br>
-• Fetches categories\n
+• Fetches categories<br>
-• Pagination on the product list API endpoint.\n
+• Pagination on the product list API endpoint.<br>
-• Search functionality to the product list API endpoint.
+• Search functionality to the product list API endpoint.<br>

 # Steps to Follow: